tylersoren/ts_workstation/README.md

 This Chef cookbook is used to do a basic setup on a Windows workstation.
 It installs all of my necessary apps, Windows Features, VS Code extensions, and fonts.
 The list of apps and extensions are found in the default attributes file.

-To run this cookbook manually, install the [Chef Infra client](https://downloads.chef.io/products/infra-client) or [Chef DK](https://downloads.chef.io/products/chefdk) and run the following command from the cookbooks directory
+To run this cookbook manually, install the [Chef Infra client](https://downloads.chef.io/products/infra-client) or [Chef DK](https://downloads.chef.io/products/chefdk) and run the following command from the cookbooks directory with an elevated prompt.

 ```
 chef-client -z -o ts_workstation